·Updated ·11 min read

 Day Trip Routes: Osaka to Mount Fuji

-If a passing shinkansen glimpse is not enough, you can turn Fuji into a proper day trip.
-The journey is long but doable, especially if you start early.
+If a passing train window glimpse is not enough, you can turn Fuji into a proper day trip.
+The journey is long but manageable with an early start.

 Route 1: Shinkansen to Mishima, Bus to Kawaguchiko

-This is the standard route and the one japan-guide.com recommends.
+This is the standard route and the one japan-guide.com recommends for Kansai-based travelers.

-A direct Hikari train departs for Mishima roughly every two hours.
-From Mishima Station, the Fujikyu bus runs to Kawaguchiko Station, the main hub for the Fuji Five Lakes region.
+Hikari trains departing for Mishima run roughly every hour.
+From Mishima Station's south exit, the Fujikyu bus runs directly to Kawaguchiko Station, the main hub for the Fuji Five Lakes region.

 Route 2: Shinkansen to Shin-Fuji